c2mon/c2mon/docs/docs/user-guide/server/database.md

+---
+layout:   post
-# Database
+title:    Database

-How to configure an external relational database for C2MON.
+Summary:  How to configure an external relational database for C2MON.
 ---

 By default C2MON start with an embedded HSQL database for prototyping and development purposes.